FaharasNET

 Strategic budgeting methods you can replicate

 Our homebuyer found a way to buy a home with smart budgeting.
-They didn’t earn a lot but saved money well.
+Despite limited income, they saved consistently and strategically.
 They showed us how to manage money better.

-They saved $15,800 for a down payment and closing costs.
+They managed to save $15,800 through disciplined budgeting and resourceful strategies.
 They used two smart strategies.
 These methods work for anyone, no matter their income.

 The homebuyer used a digital version of the envelope system.
 It helped them stop spending money on things they didn’t need.